vim-scripts/vim-uncommenter/README.md

 `vim-uncommenter` is a simple a plugin to delete all comments in a programming source file, just by pressing `dc` in vim.

 #### Step 1.
-In most programming language files opened in vim, to delete all of the lines that are comments, simply hit the keys ``dc`` and the comments will all disapear!
+In most programming language files opened in vim, to delete all of the lines that are comments, simply hit the keys ``dc`` and the comments will all disappear!

 ===========================================================================